 A probation period lets you see if the employee is a good fit, and also gives them a chance to adapt to their new work life without as much pressure.
 To make sure that there is no confusion or legal problems, you need to hammer out every detail in the contract.

-Here are the points that you need to be aware of in order to correctly implement it:
+Here are the points that you need to be aware of in order to implement it correctly:

 1. Include probation period terms in the contract